 Instead of finding yourself with idle time and letting temptation take over, use your newfound sobriety to reexplore your former passions.
 Join a running club, buy a new game, buy some new books or take up an instrument.
 With something new to think about and take up time in your day, it’s easier to leave drugs in the rearview mirror.

 A good support system is absolutely essential to getting clean.
 You need people to lean on when you’re feeling cravings, talk to about your feelings and turn to when struggling to make sense of your experiences with substance abuse.

 In addition to friends and family, a group of other sober individuals can be critical.
-Those you meet in rehab, aftercare groups or local outpatient programs can help you stay connected to the sobriety and remind you of the importance of staying clean.
+Those you meet in rehab, aftercare groups or local outpatient programs can help you stay connected to sobriety and remind you of the importance of staying clean.
 While staying clean isn’t easy and the temptations to use may never go away, the right people around you can help you stay on the straight and narrow.

 5. Avoid Temptation

-When your entire lifestyle starts to revolve around drugs, most of your spare time is spending with other users, going to parties or friends’ homes to use drugs or other behaviors related to drug use.
+When your entire lifestyle starts to revolve around drugs, most of your spare time is spent with other users, going to parties or friends’ homes to use drugs or other behaviors related to drug use.
 After finishing a treatment program, it can feel like second nature to return to these places and reconnect with friends from your past.

 However, this is generally a bad idea.
 Cravings are hard to control under even the best circumstances, and putting yourself back in the mindset you held while you were using makes staying clean even more challenging.
 Instead, don’t let these old habits come creeping back.

 Turn down party invitations, stay away from areas where you used to use and pass on plans that would have involved drug abuse before you got clean.
 It may be hard to let long-time friends know that you need to make a clean break for your own health, but ridding yourself of reminders of your past life can be essential to avoiding temptation.

 Get the Help You Need to Quit Cocaine